 Here are some simple ways you can act and help reduce nonpoint pollution in watersheds:

 - Keep your grass clippings off sidewalks, driveways, and streets to prevent them from being washed away and ending up in our water.
 Consider mulching your grass to reduce the need for fertilizer, as the grass clippings break down; nutrients are released into your lawn.
 Eliminating the need for fertilizer and ultimately lessen the amount of fertilizer that ends up in our water.

 - If you must fertilize your lawn, be sure to use a zero-phosphorous fertilizer.
-Additional phosphorous from fertilizers and pesticides can cause an explosive growth of algae which form a green scum on the top of the water.
-So much so that, one pound of phosphorous in runoff water can result in nearly 500 pounds of algae growth.
+Additional phosphorous from fertilizers and pesticides can cause explosive growth of algae which form a green scum on the top of the water.
+One pound of phosphorous in runoff water can result in nearly 500 pounds of algae growth!
 This algae growth blocks sunlight from entering the water, preventing photosynthesis and plant growth.
-As the algae decay, it uses up all the oxygen in the water causing damage to fish and underwater creatures.
+As the algae decay, it uses up all the oxygen in the water and harm fish and underwater creatures.

-- Reduce storm water runoff from your property by making sure your downspouts onto your lawn rather than hard surfaces.
+- Reduce storm water runoff from your property by making sure your downspouts drain onto porous rather than hard surfaces.
 Rain barrels are an excellent way to collect rain water for watering plants.
 Ultimately, the less runoff water, the better- every bit counts!

 How to Help Improve Water Quality in Your Community